A Day in Lviv, Vegan Trekker Travel Guide

 Plosha Rynok 6

 It is separated from the bustling streets of Plosha Rynok.
 Here you can take a stroll along the Italian courtyard.
 A small but spacious summer terrace will let you feel exactly in the heart of Italy.
 You can also drink aromatic coffee in the centre of the yard.
+If you are food and coffee enthusiast then check out other unique restaurants in Lviv.

 In the summertime, the Italian Courtyard hosts chamber music evenings.
 The Italian courtyard is an extremely valuable Renaissance monument of 1580.
 It is the palace of the richest merchant in the history of the city – Konstantin Kornyakt.